rxt1077/cs673/StockServer/README.md

 # StockServer

-This is a multithreaded server for fetching stock prices from Yahoo Finance.
-It uses a pool of connections to connect to Yahoo Finance in parallel and download stock data.
-It uses [jsoup](https://jsoup.org) to scrape the response.
+This is a multithreaded server for fetching stock prices.
+It maintains a hash of the Dow 30 and Nifty 50 by periodically web-scraping finance sites.

 ## Requirements